datstartup/ubuntuopenbox/_posts/2020-08-14-bash-alias.md

 The next time I need to update the system, I only have to type the command 'aptuu'.

-Please read further for more specific step.
+Please read further for more specific steps.

 ## 1. How to add a alias